-The Eyam Museum is based around the collection of local history enthuiast Clarence Daniel, who ran a small museum out of his house for many years.
+The Eyam Museum is based on the collection of local history enthuiast Clarence Daniel, who ran a small museum out of his house for many years.
 On his death in 1987 his collections passed to the Village Society, who set up a charity to run a new museum and found quarters in the old Methodist Chapel on Hawkhill Road.

 The museum stands directly opposite the main village car parks, so access is quite easy.
 There is a small admission fee and discounts for families and large groups.
 Don't miss the weathervane atop the gable as you enter.
 It has a rat atop the directional arrows, a reminder of the role played by rats in carrying the plague to humans.
 The rat is also incorporated into the museum sign outside the entrance.